Pomax/simple-cff-builder/README.md

 A simple CFF builder for testing fonts with different Type2 charstrings.

-If you just want to "make some fonts", not build tools are necessary.
+If you just want to "make some fonts", no build tools are necessary.
 Simply:

 1. clone this repo.